-(Individual, X Functional, X Pair-list)
+(Individual, Functional, Pair-list)

-- a.
-Anna. - b. # His mother.
+- Anna. a. - b.
+His mother.
+(Intended: 'Every-boy_i invited his_i mother.') - Andy invited Mary, Billy invited Susi, Clark invited Jill. c. - Which woman invited every boy?
+(Individual, Functional, Pair-list) (28) - Anna. a. - b. # His mother.
 (Intended: 'Every-boy_i was invited by his_i mother.') - c. # Mary invited Andy, Susi invited Billy, Jill invited Clark.

-Assuming functionality, one can explain this asymmetry in terms of constraints on dependencies/binding (Chierchia 1993; Williams 1994; Shan and Barker 2006; a.o.).
-For example, Chierchia (1993) argues that weak crossover arises if the object/adjunct binds into the trace of the wh-subject.
-See also Jacobson 1994 and Sharvit 1997, 1999 for functionality approaches to functional readings and pair-list readings of relative clauses with quantifiers.
+Assuming functionality, one can explain this asymmetry in terms of constraints on dependencies/ binding (Chierchia 1993; Williams 1994; Shan and Barker 2006; a.o.).
+For example, Chierchia (1993) argues that weak crossover arises if the object/adjunct binds into the trace of the wh-subject.8 See also Jacobson 1994 and Sharvit 1997, 1999 for functionality approaches to functional readings and pair-list readings of relative clauses with quantifiers.